Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/contribution.md

 ## Data handling
 Training the SEPiA models requires data about polypharmacy side effects.
 Our first task was to find enough data to be able to properly train, test and validate the SEPiA model.
 We opted for the already de-identified, anonymized and freely available [nsides](https://tatonettilab.org/offsides/) dataset.
 This turned out to be a very good decision, as the dataset is large enough to be able to train the SEPiA model while also protecting the privacy of sensitive patient's data.
+If you want to know more details about our Dataset [check this out](/munichbioinformatics/model/#polypharmacy-dataset).

 ## Where to find Healtcare data
 | Method      | Description                          |